AREA OF IBERÁ NATIONAL PARK:

 In the province of Corrientes, the otter was principally recorded along the Paraná and Uruguay Rivers (including sightings from 1993 and on).
 There are also unconfirmed sightings in the departments of Ituzaingó and Paso de los Libres.
 In the Esteros del Iberá, which is connected to the Paraná River by the Corrientes River and with the Uruguay River via the Miriñay River, the most noted record of the species is a skull that was found in the Fernández Lake.
 There are also stories about the presence of giant otters in the area of Rincón del Diablo, Capitá Miní, Yahaveré, Itatí Rincón Lake, Misteriosa Lake, Sánchez Arroyo (a few kilometers to the north of Colonia Carlos Pellegrini) and in the Miriñay wetlands to the west of Tapebicuá.

-In 2019, Alondra, the first female giant river otter to be part of the project, arrived in Corrientes.
-She was donated by the Budapest Zoo, and after successfully passing the quarantine period at the installations in San Cayetano, the female was transported to a pre-release enclosure on the island of San Alonso in the Esteros del Iberá.
+· In 2019, Alondra, the first female giant river otter to be part of the Project, arrived in Corrientes.
+She was donated by the Budapest Zoo, and after successfully passing the quarantine period at the installations in San Cayetano, the female was transported to a pre-release enclosure on the island of San Alonso in Iberá Park.
 This enclosure is 20 x 40 meters and was specially designed to house individuals of this species.
-It is located on the edge of the Paraná Lake and contains both watery environment as well as higher ground with trees and vegetation.
+It is located on the edge of the Paraná Lake and contains both a watery environment and higher ground with trees and vegetation.

-At the end of 2019, Coco, a male donated by the Givskud Zoo of Denmark, became part of the Project.
-After successfully completing the quarantine phase, he was brought to San Alonso Island at the beginning of 2020, where he shares a pre-release enclosure with Alondra.
-There, they are daily provided with live fish native to Iberá, so that they can practice their fishing skills.
+· At the end of 2019, Coco, a male donated by the Givskud Zoo of Denmark, became part of the Project.
+After completing the quarantine phase, he was brought to San Alonso Island at the beginning of 2020, where he shares a pre-release enclosure with Alondra.
+There, they are daily provided with live fish native to Iberá to practice their fishing skills.

 Coco and Alondra in the acclimatization enclosure in Iberá Park, Corrientes.
 Photo: Matías Rebak.